Igalia/phpreport/docs/user/reports.rst

   the specified time interval.

 Total extra hours:
-  the difference of hours between the theoretical work journey and the actual number of hours worked, taking into account all the history of the worker until the specified end date.
+  the difference of hours between the actual number of hours worked and the theoretical work journey, taking into account all the history of the worker until the specified end date.
 It can be used to check side by side the partial value in 'Extra hours' column and the absolute value in this column.
 If the start date of the report is left empty, the values of these two columns are the same.

+  Extra hour compensations are taken into account when calculating the value of this column.
+If the user has any compensation entry the value of this column reflects the compensated value adding or subtracting the extra hours since the date the compensation became effective.

 Project evaluation
 ==================